DataMonk2017/fast-ai-notes/Lesson2.md

-As well as taking a really long time, it's getting too many looks at each image, so may overfit.
+As well as taking a really long time, it's getting too many loops at each image, so may overfit.